About the Instructors/Admin

 all over Denver, and is a proud wife to Matt and happy Momma to Lydia,

 Wyatt, and Daphne.

 About Ms. Wurst

-Ms. Wurst is very excited to work with the band students at Heritage Elementary.
+Ms. Wurst is very excited to work with the band students at Copper Mesa and Heritage Elementary.
 She received her Bachelors in Music Education from the University of Northern Colorado and her Orff Certification from Northern Arizona University.
-Ms. Wurst has taught music, band, and choir for over 30 years at Northeast Elementary in Parker.
+Ms. Wurst taught music, band, and choir for over 30 years at Northeast Elementary in Parker.